Table of contents

 One of the biggest „cognitive pains” associated with the advent of GA4 was the absence of the previous reports we all knew so well.
 Many have disappeared, and others have been replaced by other nomenclature or standard reports

-This does not mean that there has been an end to our favorite source/medium reports or rejection rate information.
+This does not mean our favourite source/medium reports or rejection rate information have ended.
 You can still find them very easily in the new GA4!

-If we want to analyze the first source from which users came to our site, we will use the „Source” section, and then go to „User Source” and set „first user source/medium” as the dimension.
+If we want to analyze the first source from which users came to our site, we will use the „Source” section, then go to „User Source,” and set „first user source/medium” as the dimension.

-On the other hand, if we want to see the session source/medium information, we just need to go to the next report „Traffic Acquisition” and select „Session – source/medium” as the main metric in the table.
+On the other hand, if we want to see the session source/medium information, we need to go to the next report, „Traffic Acquisition”, and select „Session – source/medium” as the main metric in the table.

 Here I have good news and bad news for you.
 The bad news is that you will look in vain for such a metric in the latest Google Analytics 4.
-The good news, on the other hand, is a metric that shows valuable information about engagement rate, which in turn is very easy to convert to rejection rate.
+On the other hand, the good news is a metric that shows valuable information about the engagement rate, which in turn is very easy to convert to the rejection rate.

 – made a conversion